-E. coli infection in a pregnant woman can affect your pregnancy by increasing various complications:
+E. coli infection in a pregnant woman can affect the pregnancy by increasing various complications:

-- E. coli can cause diarrhoea which results in loss of body fluids leading to dehydration.
-This can lead to issues like neural tube defects and low amniotic fluid.
+- E. coli can cause diarrhoea, which results in loss of body fluids, leading to dehydration.
+This can lead to issues like low amniotic fluid.

-- In some rare cases, the pregnant woman may start to bleed heavily.
-Thus, there might be a chance of preterm rupture of membranes, miscarriage, premature delivery or stillbirth in case of severe E. coli infection.
+- In rare cases, the pregnant woman may start to bleed heavily.
+In case of a severe infection, there might be a chance of preterm rupture of membranes, miscarriage, premature delivery, or stillbirth.

 - It is also reported that E. coli infection can cause low birth weight.

 How to Treat an E. coli Infection During Pregnancy

 Pregnant women can be prescribed a course of antibiotics to treat an E. coli infection.
 Make sure to check with your doctor that the antibiotics are safe for the foetus.
 Some antibiotics that can be taken for treating E. coli infection are Nitrofurantoin, and Cephalosporins if the doctor says it’s needed.